 CTV’s Your Morning Host Ben Mulroney and chat about which wines to pair with your holiday turkey dinner, from appetizers and the big bird to side dishes and dessert.
-Click on the arrow above to play the video.

 Start with an aperitif